Hives/Portfolio/1-i-can-make-anything/6-i-have-a-methodological-approach-to-solving-problems.md

 # I can make anything
-## I have a methodological process to solving problems
+## I have a methodical process to solving problems

 ### Reflect: What does it mean to be able to have a methodological process for solving problems?